Fang-/suite/readme.md

 ## for later

-these softwares have not yet been updated for the new world
+these softwares have not yet been updated for the new world:

 - **serval**: a torrent tracker: implements the bittorrent http tracker protocol.
 - **duiker**: a torrent "tracker": enables sharing/discovery of bittorrent magnet links, for use through `|link`.